-Last but not least, the human brain is approximately 75% so the high overall percentage should indicate just how important hydration is for general well-being…you are mostly made up of water.
+The human brain is approximately 75% water, so the high overall percentage should indicate just how important hydration is for general well-being…you are mostly made up of water.

-Some of water’s main functions include to dissolve, transport and help flush out food/substances, it is a major component of blood, and it protects and lubricates tissue so we can see it plays a big part in many crucial roles in the body.
+Some of water’s main functions include to dissolve, transport and help flush out food/substances, it is a major component of blood, and it protects and lubricates tissue.
+It is involved in many, many crucial roles in the body.